-She completed her law degree while working as a domestic helper in Singapore
+She completed law degree while working as a domestic helper in Singapore

 Finding a perfect fit

-A person Ms Jayanthi hailed as an “angel” entered her life late in 2020 - Ms Manjit Kour, a retired public relations professional.
+A person Ms Gamage hailed as an “angel” entered her life late in 2020 – Ms Manjit Kour, a retired public relations professional.

 Ms Kour was greatly supportive of her employee’s academic pursuits.
 She would often tell the latter to study once the household chores were completed and check on her progress regularly.

-“I put a premium on education - I believe that when you have education, you can advance in life,” said Ms Kour, 72.
+“I put a premium on education – I believe that when you have education, you can advance in life,” said Ms Kour, 72.

 “A woman, especially, needs to stand on her own two feet and achieve something for herself.”

 She even set reminders in her mobile phone to alert her whenever Ms Gamage’s exam results were released.

 “I’d always ask her, ‘When are your results coming out?’
-I’d put it in my calendar and ask her in the morning,” she said.
+I’d put them in my calendar and ask her in the morning,” she said.

-When Ms Kour went on a month-long holiday to Australia less than two months before Ms Gamage’s final exams, she told her employee to focus on her studies when she was away.
+When Ms Kour went on a month-long holiday to Australia less than two months before Ms Gamage’s final exams, she told her then employee to focus on her studies when she was away.

+Ms Gamage said Ms Kour was the “miracle” she was praying for.

-Ms Kour was one of the first people she informed when she received her final results.
+Ms Kour was one of the first people she shared her final results with.

-“I’m overjoyed for her.
-It’s a big achievement to come to Singapore, work as a domestic helper and reach this milestone,” said Ms Kour.
+Ms Kour said: “I’m overjoyed for her.
+It’s a big achievement to come to Singapore, work as a domestic helper and reach this milestone.”

 She recalled the many times she would spot Ms Gamage revising at the dining table into the wee hours of the morning.
 “She would be listening to her lectures playing in the background while cooking dinner,” added Ms Kour.